Asthma

 How Do Doctors Diagnose Asthma in Older Adults?

-Many older adults with asthma develop it as an adult.
+Many older adults with asthma develop it during their adult years.
 Doctors call this adult-onset asthma or late-onset asthma.

 Asthma can be harder to diagnose in older adults because they often have other health issues.
 Because of this, asthma is underdiagnosed and undertreated in this age group.
 Changes in aging lungs can also make asthma worse.